Kota

 Mandatory benefits are typically funded through employee, employer, and state contributions.

-An employer may also be responsible for processing contributions, submitting them to the concerned authority, maintaining accurate records, etc.
+As an employer, you may also be responsible for processing contributions, submitting them to the concerned authority, maintaining accurate records, etc.

 The eligibility criteria, duration, and pay rates for each benefit we cover below could vary by country.
 It’s also likely that a mandatory benefit in one country is a voluntary benefit in another.